Earth Sciences (ESCI)

 Credits: 4

 Principles for fluid flow in porous media with emphasis on occurrence, location, and development of groundwater, but with consideration of groundwater as a transporting medium.
 Major topics include well hydraulics, regional groundwater flow, exploration techniques, and groundwater modeling.
 Laboratory exercises involve use of fluid, electrical, and digital computer models to illustrate key concepts.
-Prereq: ESCI 654 or equivalent or permission.
-Special fee.
+One year each of calculus and physics required.
 Lab.

 Grade Mode: Letter Grading